97.3%

 “Eighty-three floors,” Armond said.
 “Nine hundred and sixty-three feet.
 Do you know how long it would take to fall from here?”

 Steven’s throat was dry.
-“No.”
+“No,” he said.

 “Seven point eight seconds.”
 Armond smiled.
 “The system calculated it.
 Based on your weight, wind resistance, terminal velocity.
 Seven point eight seconds of freefall.
 Then nothing.”